effiemanyos/ms2-produck/README.md

 - Watch Produck's weekly live interviews with Q&As at the end to learn from other PMs working at Fortune 100 companies in Ireland or other countries.
 - Locate the best and most useful PM mock interviews recommended by Produck to ace mine and get my dream job in Product Management.

-*Important Features:*
-- Use the Produck's **productivity web-based applications** to help me build a reading habit to learn as much as possible from book authors, which are experts in the field(*)
-- Use the **tobuylist web-based application** to keep track of the books I am planning to buy within the next six months and be mindful of the budget I will be allocating or investing in this.
-- Use the **toreadlist web-based application**
-- Use the **booknotes web-based application**
-- Use the **toratelist web-based application**
-- Use the **bookmarks web-based application** to save my favourite online sources of information about Product Management taken from Produck's resources directory.

 >(*) Currently, books are one of the most reliable (cost-effective) source of information about Product Management.
 This is the main reason why Produck's owner has decided to create various web-based applications using Vanilla JavaScript, jQuery, and Local Storage to help Produck users set their own objectives and track their reading milestones in the same platform where they can also learn more about Product Management through other carefully selected external resources.
 (**) This is not part of the MVP features but Produck will do have a job board.